partun/AST_Project/README.md

 # Evaluation

-For evalutaion open the jupyter notebook in the benchmarks folder and adjust the filenames to the files you want to evaluate.
+For evaluation open the jupyter notebook in the benchmarks folder and adjust the filenames to the files you want to evaluate.